telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 The Visual Studio Report Designer is dedicated to editing CLR/type report definitions (i.e. `CS` or `VB` files) in the Visual Studio environment.
 The Visual Studio designer is available only under the `.NET Framework`.
 Due to technical limitations, we do not yet provide one for `.NET Core`.

+## Installation

+The Visual Studio Report Designer requires installation on a Windows machine.

+The designer gets installed automatically with the [installation of the Telerik Reporting product]({%slug telerikreporting/installation%}).
+The installation process detects the installed Visual Studio versions on your Windows machine and lets you select which of the supported ones would be integrated with Telerik Reporting - see [System Requirements - IDE Support](https://www.telerik.com/products/reporting/system-requirements).

 > The Visual Studio Report Designer works only with the last installed Reporting version.
 If you have multiple Reporting versions installed on the machine, you will be able to edit CS/VB Reports from the last installed version.
 Consider the [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}) for upgrading your ReportLibrary projects.

 ## Starting the Designer and Opening Reports